mvsde/website/content/blog/german-language-and-gender.md

 The gender pair has a few downsides:

-* It’s exceedingly long but can be shortened (“{% lang "de" %}Die Lehrerin oder der Lehrer{% endlang %}” becomes the rather unaesthetic “{% lang "de" %}Die/Der Lehrer/-in{% endlang %}”).
+* It’s exceedingly long but can be shortened (“{% lang "de", "Die Lehrerin oder der Lehrer" %}” becomes the rather unaesthetic “{% lang "de", "Die/Der Lehrer/-in" %}”).
 * It assumes a binary gender (female or male) and thus excludes non-binary people.
 * [Compound nouns](https://en.wikipedia.org/wiki/German_nouns#Compounds) – another German specialty – may have parts with different genders that each need to be transformed.